Computational Genomic Models of Environmental & Chemical Carcinogenicity

 OVERVIEW OF GOALS AND MISSION:

-The goal of the project is the development of accurate and cost-effective novel methods for the identification of threats to our health from exposure to chemical and environmental carcinogens.
+The goal of the project is the development of accurate and cost-effective methods for the identification of threats to our health from exposure to chemical and environmental carcinogens.
 We propose the development of genomic models of carcinogenicity for cancer prevention and tailored treatment, based on a highly innovative approach integrating computational models and high-throughput, low-cost gene expression-based in-vitro assays.
 The proposed approach will allow us to predict with unprecedented speed the carcinogenic potential of individual or complex mixtures of chemical pollutants and/or therapeutics, with potential far-reaching implications for preventive medicine and patients’ treatment stratification.
 Study outcomes will also facilitate prediction of the molecular targets and mechanisms of action of chemicals and therapeutics, and will provide for a practical and efficient method of exposure and risk assessment.
-This unique technology will also be exploited to define environmental chemical effects on the breast cancer transcriptome associated with tumor metastasis and on adipogenesis programs in human bone marrow.
+Work performed in the first year strongly support the validity of both the technology used to rapidly generate thousands of genomic signatures and the computational models required to process dense datasets.
+This unique platform will be further exploited to define genomic signatures associated with environmental chemical-induced carcinogenesis in liver, lung, and breast tissue and to generate signatures associated with environmental chemical-induced tumor metastasis and “stem-like cell” induction.
+A more generalized application of the technology will involve the identification of transcriptional changes associated with exposure to environmental obesogens.

 The goal of the project is the development of accurate and cost-effective novel methods for the identification of threats to our health from exposure to chemical and environmental carcinogens.
 We propose the development of genomic models of carcinogenicity for cancer prevention and tailored treatment, based on a highly innovative approach integrating computational models and high-throughput, low-cost gene expression-based in-vitro assays.
 The proposed approach will allow us to predict with unprecedented speed the carcinogenic potential of individual or complex mixtures of chemical pollutants and/or therapeutics, with potentially far-reaching implications for preventive medicine and patients’ treatment stratification.
 Study outcomes will also facilitate prediction of the molecular targets and the mechanisms of action of chemical compounds and therapeutics, and will provide for a practical and efficient method of exposure and risk assessment.
 This unique technology will also be exploited to define environmental chemical effects on the breast cancer transcriptome associated with tumor metastasis and on adipogenesis programs in human bone marrow.